-Reconciliation between the accounting result and the expense for Corporate Tax for the year was as follows (in millions of euros):
+Reconciliation between the accounting result and the expense for Corporate Income Tax for the year was as follows (in millions of euros):

-2022 2021
+2023 2022

-Accounting profit/(loss) before tax 49 -12
+Accounting profit/(loss) before tax 194 49

-Tax rate (25%) 11 -3
+Tax rate (25%) 49 11

-Impact of permanent differences
+Impact of permanent differences -3

-Final tax expense adjustments 1
+Deductions for the year and adjustment of Corporate Tax expense for -4 1

-Total recognised tax expense 12 -3
+Total recognised tax expense 42 12

-The Corporate Tax receivable or payable to Acciona, S.A, the company heading the tax group, amounted to 2 million euros in favour of Acciona S.A. at 31 December 2022 (11 million euros in favour of the Company at 2021 year-end).
+The Corporate Tax receivable or payable to Acciona S.A, the company heading the tax group, amounted to 11 millions of euros in favour of Acciona S.A. at 31 December 2023 (2 millions of euros in favour of the Company at 2022 year-end).

-During 2022, the Company made payments of corporate income tax on account to the head of the tax group which the Company forms part of amounting to 5 million euros.
+During 2023, the Company made payments of corporate income tax on account to the head of the tax group which the Company forms part of amounting to 31 millions of euros.